-Much of the world’s cradle of innovation, the San Francisco Bay Area, is going dark this week.
+Much of the world’s cradle of innovation, the San Francisco Bay Area, went dark for a week in October 2019.

-As strong, dry winds sweep through central California and create dangerous wildfire conditions, utilities are proactively shutting down the grid to minimize wildfire risk.
-That will leave hundreds of thousands of customers without power for hours, if not days.
+As strong, dry winds swept through central California and created dangerous wildfire conditions, utilities proactively shut down the grid to minimize wildfire risk.
+That left hundreds of thousands of customers without power for hours, if not days.

 As climate change accelerates extreme weather events, infrastructure ages, and rising populations demand more energy, the big question both utilities and their customers must face is this: How do we keep energy flowing reliably, safely, and sustainably?

 To answer this question, it helps to consider what’s changed, and what hasn’t, since 1977, the year I was born.

 Telecommunications technology is nearly unrecognizable and, more broadly, information technology has experienced breakthroughs in every field.
 But electrical infrastructure?
 Even Thomas Edison would recognize it.

 Now’s the time to work together to transform the way we produce, transmit, and consume electricity.
 While there are a few magical, pie-in-the-sky answers, I want to share two pragmatic ways we can start.

 The first step: Harness IoT connectivity to monitor critical infrastructure assets like the smart grid.